Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 A: This is usually caused by an alternate start mod that adds random items to your inventory.
 This only happens to the set of starting items you have.
 To fix this issue, simply drop the item onto the ground and pick it again.

 ### Q: Can I still use the vanilla favorites menu?
 I do not like the wheel.
-A: If you're on keyboard press `G` to open up the vanilla favorites menu.
+A: If you're on controller press `LT + start` to open up the vanilla favorites menu.

-### Q: How do I feed as a vampire?
-A: Vampire feeding is impacted by [this mod](https://www.nexusmods.com/skyrimspecialedition/mods/122597), and takes advantage of [Dynamic Activation Key](https://www.nexusmods.com/skyrimspecialedition/mods/96273) instead of dealing with several message box popups.
-Hold `Shift` while on keyboard to get the feeding option.

 ### Q: Can I add/remove [insert mod] to the list?
 A: Yes, but if you have to ask, no. Also adding or removing a mod would void any official support.